InstituteforDiseaseModeling/idmtools/README.md

 Some packages have unique build related commands, specifically the local platform.
 Use `make help` to identify specific commands

+## Tips

+* Use `dev-watch` make rule to autorun linter and tests in response to local changes
+* When a specific test fails, you `test-failed` rule to run only previously failed tested
+* Use

 ## IDE/Runtime Setup

 For source completion and indexing, set the package paths in your IDE.
 In PyCharm, select the following directories then right-click and select `Mark Directory as -> Source Root`.